houndlabs/hospitality/_includes/README.md

 It is trivial to implement your own types like `free user` or `paid user`.

+For a demo, check out the [project site](http://hospitality.hound.io)

 ## Implementation

 Put this at the bottom of your page: